LUCompSoc/constitution/README.md

 1. The Publicity Officer is responsible for processing routine external and internal communications, and for the publishing and announcement of all matters that require it.
 2. Must publicise socials, events, talks, announcements and campaigns at least a week before their occur expect in exceptional circumstances.
-3. Is reponsible for maintaining and updating the variously held social network groups and news feeds.
+3. Is responsible for maintaining and updating the variously held social network groups and news feeds.
 4. The Publicity Officer is responsible for producing all visual media material for Society events or campaigns and shall maintain publicity supplies.
 5. Is responsible for the production or organisation of any video promotions that may be necessary throughout the year.
 6. Must maintain the working set of documentation, including stylistic use of graphics, including Logos, Banners and Templates, for use by the public.